Welcome to my personal website!

 Mahyar Habibi, Zahra Khanalizadeh, Negar Ziaeian

 Abstract: This study proposes a new method for estimating biases at the micro-level in scenarios with multiple bilateral interactions, where the presence of individual preferences and correlated characteristics complicates the analysis.
 The proposed method comprises two stages.
 In the first stage, the method introduces a novel approach to extract preferences and characteristics, employing Collaborative Filtering with an ‘honest’ design.
 This technique is designed to separate preferences and self-induced outcomes from the constructed embeddings of interacting units.
 In the second stage, the method utilizes a Double Machine Learning estimator to identify biases at the unit level, based on the embeddings generated in the first stage.
-The methodology was applied to a dataset of nearly 150,000 film ratings by professional critics, aiming to uncover personal biases among critics towards films directed by women.
-The results indicate that approximately 5% of critics show a significant bias in favor of films directed by women, once personal preferences and film characteristics are accounted for.
-However, a ‘naive’ approach that ignores these elements suggests a much higher prevalence of bias among critics.
+Monte Carlo simulations demonstrate that HCF+DML substantially outperforms naive OLS estimation under confounding, reducing RMSE by up to 50% and maintaining high correlation with true parameters even under embedding misspecification and non-random selection.
+We apply the method to nearly 150,000 film reviews from professional critics to estimate gender-based bias in evaluations of female-directed films.
+Naive comparisons suggest that 29% of critics exhibit statistically significant favoritism toward female directors.
+After controlling for the match between critic preferences and film characteristics, this figure drops to under 1%.
+The apparent pro-female pattern largely reflects critics’ preferences for genres where female directors are disproportionately represented, rather than gender-based favoritism per se.